protontypes/open-sustainable-technology/README.md

 - [CREDIT](https://github.com/NCAR/miles-credit) - An open software platform to train and deploy AI atmospheric prediction model.
 - [eva3dm](https://github.com/Schuch666/eva3dm) - An R-package focusing on EVAluation of 3D weather and air quality Models, streamlining the entire workflow from data preparation to post-processing, statistical analysis, and visualization.
 - [WeatherLayers GL](https://github.com/weatherlayers/weatherlayers-gl) - Weather Visualization Layers and Controls for deck.gl.
+- [pyrad](https://github.com/MeteoSwiss/pyrad) - A Python-based, open-source framework for real-time and offline processing and visualization of weather radar data from diverse radar networks and formats, developed by MeteoSwiss and MeteoFrance.

 ### Radiative Transfer